Rwanda: The mysterious deaths of political opponents | DW | 15.09.2021

 At the time of the interview, Ingabire was the leader of the FDU-Inkingi opposition party.

-"I was in prison and spent eight years, and when I was released, I thought the government of Rwanda was ready to open up the political space.
+"I was in prison and spent eight years [there], and when I was released, I thought the government of Rwanda was ready to open up the political space.
 But one month later, our vice president disappeared.
 Four months later, my assistant was killed.
-In July, our representative in eastern province disappeared; yesterday, our national coordinator was murdered," Ingabira said in a 2020 interview with DW.
+In July, our representative in [an] eastern province disappeared; yesterday, our national coordinator was murdered," Ingabira said in a 2020 interview with DW.

 Sarah Jackson, deputy director of Amnesty International for East Africa, agreed that "being in the political opposition in Rwanda is quite dangerous."